Guicbdiniz/multi-sorter/README.md

 ## Usage

-To run the program, run the following command:
+To run the program, use the following command:

 ```sh
 node dist/index.js <full path to file with int array> <sorting method to be used>